projectshift/shift-boiler/README.md

 ### vars

 Vars dierctory is used for generated data.
-The idea here is for this directory to be dotally disposable.
+The idea here is for this directory to be totally disposable.
 Your application will put temporary files in here as well as logs, test artifacts and other generated stuff.

 ### nose.ini